RozbehSharahi/graphql3/README.md

 The parameter expects currently the `twoLetterIsoCode`.
 If the given language is available on the current site it will be set as a filter to the query.
 A none-available language will cause an exception with a descriptive error message.

-The current implementation is however not final yet, as language filters have to be inherited to sub-relation-queries.
-For instance fetching pages in "German" language should also lead to page-children to be filtered to "German" language.
+Languages are inherited to child-relations.
+For instance fetching a page record for language "en" will result in children to be filtered for language "en" as well.

-This logic will soon follow.

 ### GraphqlNode and GraphqlNodeCollection